 Yesterday, you heard one of your junior doctors, Jessica, berating at a colleague at work.
 It was a busy shift, and she was very stressed and under a lot of pressure.
-A 7 month old baby presented with bronchiolitis and her mother was struggling to manage at home.
+A 7-month-old baby presented with bronchiolitis and her mother was struggling to manage at home.
 Jessica wanted to admit the patient to the ward, but the paediatric registrar on call did not feel admission was required.
-This interaction escalated and Jessica ended up being aggressive during the referral.
+This interaction escalated, and Jessica ended up being aggressive during the referral.

-As a consultant, you will like have mentees to supervise.
+As a consultant, you will have mentees to supervise.
 As registrars, we work closely with other, more junior, doctors.
-Whilst rocking the resus room is part of being a good doctor, actually being able to give feedback constructively and sensitively to our juniors is also a crucial part of being great at our jobs.
+Whilst rocking the resus room is part of being a good doctor, being able to give feedback constructively and sensitively to our juniors is also a crucial part of being great at our jobs.

 The aim of the feedback is to improve the mentee’s performance, not to decimate their confidence.
 They should go away feeling like they have a plan and are motivated to move forward.
 Here are our top ten tips for delivering your feedback well.

 “Jessica, do you have a few minutes, I’d like to have a chat to you”

 That part seems easy enough.
 Jessica’s heart may be sinking as she wracks her brain for what might be coming.
 But you have made her aware that feedback is on the cards.

 We learn best through recency, so feedback is better received closer to the incident.
 Getting feedback four months later isn’t that helpful.
 The exception to this is if it is highly emotional or highly charged.
 In that case, it may be best to wait until you cool down.

 In Jessica’s case, the incident happened yesterday, so the timing is good.